afanblue/refineryOMS/SystemManual.md

 ## DB ERD

-A (poorly organized) ERD for the DB is saved in the OMSV1.mwb (from MySQL Workbench) and OMSv1.pdf
+A (poorly organized, probably out of date) ERD for the DB is saved in the OMSV1.mwb (from MySQL Workbench) and OMSv1.pdf

 ### Page structure